 Job titles in this occupation vary and some examples are speech therapist, speech pathologist and speech & language therapist.

-Most speech therapists work for District Health Boards or the Ministry of Education.
+Most speech therapists in New Zealand work for District Health Boards or the Ministry of Education.

 |Position||Salary / Wage $||Location|